entomb/OBJ-MySQL/README.md

 ```

 ####Iterations
-To iterate a resultset you can use any fetch() method listed above
+To iterate a resultset, you can use any fetch() method listed above

 ```php
   $Result = $db->query("SELECT * FROM users");